New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 Step 1 - Pick one high-value video job.
 Not all of them.
 Personalized welcome videos for new signups, product demo clips, or weekly recap videos are good starting points.
 Pick the one with the highest volume or highest manual cost.

 Step 2 - Build the template.
 In Renderly (or Creatomate/Shotstack), design a 15–30 second template with 3–5 dynamic slots.
 Keep it simple: a headline, a product image, a CTA, a background video.
 Resist the urge to make 14 variables.
 Make the template shippable, not perfect.
+If the video wants narration, add an empty narration slot now rather than later: it ships silent and costs nothing until a render fills it with a script.

 Step 3 - Prepare your data source.
 Add columns in Airtable or Google Sheets that map 1:1 to your template slots.
 If your template has headline, product_image_url, and cta_text, your sheet has exactly those columns.